acbsp/bonafide.guru/en/contents.rst

 His Grace Jayatirtha das Adhikari

 In the past, Temple Presidents have written to |SP|, recommending a particular devotee's initiation.
+Now that |SP|
-Now that Srila Prabhupada has named these representatives, Temple Presidents may *henceforward*\ send recommendation for first and second initiation to whichever of these representatives are nearest their temple.
+has named these representatives, Temple Presidents may *henceforward*\ send recommendation for first and second initiation to whichever of these representatives are nearest their temple.
 After considering the recommendation, these representatives may accept the **devotee as an initiated disciple of |SP|** by giving a spiritual name, or in the case of second initiation, by chanting on the Gayatri thread, just as |SP| has done. **The newly initiated devotees are disciples of His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada**, the above eleven senior devotees acting as His representative.
 After the Temple President receives a letter from these representatives, giving a spiritual name or the thread, he can perform the fire yajna in the temple as was being done before. **The name of a